 The Knights Templar lived by a strict rule book written in part by Saint Bernard of Clairvaux.
 It governed their lives laying out how they should dress, conduct themselves, fight in battle and how often they prayed every day.
-The Templar rule had to be strictly adhered to but what did it actually state?
+The Templar rule book had to be strictly adhered to but what did it actually state?
 Let’s take a closer look!

 - Somebody who claimed they wanted to be a Templar had to wait a while in order to see if they were genuine.
 Even once they were admitted, the Templar master would have the option of chucking them out if they weren’t going to make the grade